 5. Overlooking Outside Influences

-Things like company earnings or global issues can affect your interpretation of the shooting star.
+Company earnings or global issues can affect your interpretation of the shooting star.
 Keep an eye on the bigger picture.

 6. Betting on Certainties

-7. Going Solo with Analysis
+7. Going Solo With Analysis

 Relying only on the shooting star and ignoring other methods could weaken your strategy.
 A balanced approach is often more successful.